Sons of Friction

 Love is my name./ On death I stand.

-Within the woven void a beam of light exposed the fallen form and closing eyes./ Through the opening stream we perceived the joy and pain,/ Clearly and achievement too plain for us./ But still we counted them./ Amen, they counted,/ If only for a moment to share their breath and we were gone.
+Within the woven void a beam of light exposed the fallen form and closing eyes./ Through the opening stream we perceived the joy and pain,/ Clearly an achievement too plain for us./ But still we counted them./ Amen, they counted,/ If only for a moment to share their breath and we were bound.